PhilippBehmer/docker-eicar/README.md

 # Description
 Test your signature-based Anti-Virus realtime protection in docker containers.
+The EICAR test files are encoded and included into the dockerfile to avoid any network security system detections.

 # How to run
     # Get the latest image